The correlation between the 500 pc scale molecular gas masses and AGN powers for massive elliptical galaxies: Conclusion

-\begin{ack} We thank the EA ALMA Regional Center (EA-ARC) for their support.
-This work was supported by NAOJ ALMA Scientific Research Grant Code 2022-21A, and JSPS KAKENHI No. 20H00181, 22H01268, 22H00158 (Y.F.), 20K14531, 21H04496 (T.I.), 19K03918 (N.K.), 21H01137, 18K03709 (H.N.).
+\begin{ack} We thank the reviewer for helpful comments that improved the paper.
+We also thank the EA ALMA Regional Center (EA-ARC) for their support.
+This work was supported by NAOJ ALMA Scientific Research Grant Code 2022-21A, and JSPS KAKENHI Grant Number JP20H00181, JP22H01268, JP22H00158 (Y.F.), JP20K14531, JP21H04496 (T.I.), JP19K03918 (N.K.), JP21H01137, JP18K03709 (H.N.).
 This paper makes use of the following ALMA data: ADS/JAO.2011.0.00735.S, ADS/JAO.2012.1.00837.S, ADS/JAO.2012.1.00837.S, ADS/JAO.2015.1.00598.S, ADS/JAO.2015.1.00623.S, ADS/JAO.2015.1.00627.S, ADS/JAO.2015.1.00644.S, ADS/JAO.2015.1.01198.S, ADS/JAO.2016.1.01214.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 Data analysis was in part carried out on the Multi-wavelength Data Analysis System operated by the Astronomy Data Center (ADC), National Astronomical Observatory of Japan. \end{ack}